 Sometimes, reduced charge reflects real structural change.
 For example, when trauma memory reconsolidates through EMDR or somatic processing, neural associations and threat responses genuinely shift.
 That is structural change at the level of memory and arousal pathways.

-But reduced intensity does not automatically mean an identity-level organisation has changed.
+But reduced intensity does not automatically mean the way your system is organised has changed at a structural level.

 You may feel less triggered and still organise your life around the original wound.